evanx/chronica/README.md

 You must create your own configuration file e.g. `~/.chronica.yaml.`

-The `scripts/` are just a guide and won't work as in unless:
+The `scripts/` directory is a submodule, namely https://github.com/evanx/chronica-scripts

+These scripts assist with the author's workflow.
+Consider forking this, and modifying as suits.

+The scripts require:
-- Current working directory is `chronica/` i.e. from `git clone`
+- current working directory is `chronica/` i.e. from `git clone`
-- `~/.chronica.yaml` exists, e.g. copy and edit the `sample/sample-config.yaml`
+- `~/.chronica.yaml` exists, e.g. see `sample/sample-config.yaml`

 See `scripts/run.sh`
 ```shell